NightRang3r/bbDB/README.md

 ```
-usage: bbDB.py [-h] [-sp] [-st] [-ss] [-sr] [-sq SELECTQUERY] [-cp] [-ct CREATETLD] [-cs CREATESUBDOMAIN] [-cr ADDRESOLVED] [-pt] [-ps] [-pr] [-c] [-p PROGRAMNAME] [-t SEARCHTERM] [-f] [-o CSVOUTPUT] [-r REMOVERECORD] [-q] [-nc] [-tg]
+usage: bbDB.py [-h] [-sp] [-st] [-ss] [-sq SELECTQUERY] [-si] [-cp] [-ct CREATETLD] [-cs CREATESUBDOMAIN] [-ci CREATEIPADDRESS] [-pi] [-pp] [-pt] [-ps] [-c] [-p ORGANIZATIONNAME] [-t SEARCHTERM] [-tl TLDOMAIN] [-f] [-o CSVOUTPUT]
-               [-d DATABASE]
+               [-r REMOVERECORD] [-q] [-nc] [-tg] [-d DATABASE]

 Manage BugBounty DB

 options:
   -h, --help            show this help message and exit
-  -sp, --select-program
+  -sp, --select-Organization
-                        List all Programs in the Programs table
+                        List all Organizations in the Organization table
-  -st, --select-tld     List TLD Domains in the TLD_Domains table, Use -p to specify program name or without -p to return all
+  -st, --select-tld     List TLD Domains in the TLD_Domains table, Use -p to specify Organization name or without -p to return all
   -ss, --select-subdomain
-                        List Subomains from the Subdomains table, Use -p to specify program name or without -p to return all
+                        List Subomains from the Subdomains table, Use -p to specify Organization name or without -p to return all
-  -sr, --select-resolved
-                        List only resolved subdomains from the Subdomains table, Use -p to specify program name or without -p to return all
   -sq SELECTQUERY, --select-query SELECTQUERY
                         Excute a custom SQL query
+  -si, --select-ipaddress
+                        List IP Addresses from the ip address table, Use -p to specify Organization name or without -p to return all
-  -cp, --create-program
+  -cp, --create-organization
-                        Insert a new record(s) to the Programs table
+                        Insert a new record(s) to the Organizations table
   -ct CREATETLD, --create-tld CREATETLD
                         Insert a new record(s) to the TLD_Domains table
   -cs CREATESUBDOMAIN, --create-subdomain CREATESUBDOMAIN
                         Insert a new record(s) to the Subdomains table
-  -cr ADDRESOLVED, --add-resolved ADDRESOLVED
-                        Update existing subdomain(s) with an IP address
+  -ci CREATEIPADDRESS, --create-ipaddress CREATEIPADDRESS
+                        Insert a new record(s) to the ip address table
+  -pi, --pipe-ipaddress
+                        Insert a ip to the ip address table from stdin
+  -pp, --pipe-organization
+                        Insert a new record(s) to the organization table from stdin
   -pt, --pipe-tld       Insert a new record(s) to the TLD_Domains table from stdin
   -ps, --pipe-subdomain
                         Insert a new record(s) to the Subdomains table from stdin
-  -pr, --pipe-resolved  Update existing subdomain(s) with an IP address from stdin
   -c, --count           Display records count
-  -p PROGRAMNAME, --program-name PROGRAMNAME
+  -p ORGANIZATIONNAME, --organization-name ORGANIZATIONNAME
-                        Set Program Names, or all
+                        Set Organization Names, or all
   -t SEARCHTERM, --search-term SEARCHTERM
                         Search table
+  -tl TLDOMAIN, --tld-domain TLDOMAIN
+                        Filter by TLD domain
   -f, --file            Input file
   -o CSVOUTPUT, --output-csv CSVOUTPUT
                         Save results to CSV file